ljfranklin/terraform-resource/README.md

 * `plan_run`: *Optional.
 Default `false`* This boolean will allow terraform to execute the plan file stored on S3, then delete it.

+* `import_files`: *Optional.* A list of files containing existing resources to [import](https://www.terraform.io/docs/import/usage.html) into the state file.
+The files can be in YAML or JSON format, containing key-value pairs like `aws_instance.bar: i-abcd1234`.

 * `action`: *Optional.* Used to indicate a destructive `put`.
 The only recognized value is `destroy`, create / update are the implicit defaults.

   > **Note:** You must also set `put.get_params.action` to `destroy` to ensure the task succeeds.
 This is a temporary workaround until Concourse adds support for `delete` as a first-class operation.
 See [this issue](https://github.com/concourse/concourse/issues/362) for more details.